gfarrell/grasana/README.md

 trees actually).
 It can output the following formats:

 - DOT: the graphviz DOT language
-- HTML: (TODO) an HTML page complete with D3 to render the graph nicely and interactively
+- HTML: an HTML page complete with D3 to render the graph nicely and interactively
 - JSON: representing either in graph form or tree form in JSON